-Timelines: FFY 2010- FFY 2012 Resources: Federal Funds and GaDOE Personnel requirements, and other guidance concerning the implementation of IDEA and improving student outcomes.
-Timelines: FFY 2010- FFY 2012 Resources: Federal Funds and GaDOE Personnel 4) Collaborative Communities (New): The State uses Collaborative Communities in partnership with the Georgia Learning Resource Systems (GLRS) as a way for assisting special education directors to deepen their knowledge and expertise by sharing information, materials, and resources on topics relevant to their local general supervision of IDEA components.
-These groups utilize focused action and shared leadership in order to work together to accomplish common goals.
-Collaborative communities within each GLRS promote shared work among districts, empower LEAs to engage in continuous improvement, and assist LEAs with general supervision.
-All participants were expected to be highly engaged, active participants in the shared leadership of their collaborative communities.
-Additional information can be located at Georgia's Continuous Improvement Monitoring Plan Manual.
-Resources: Federal Funds and GaDOE Personnel Timelines: FFY 2012 5) Comprehensive Local Educational Agency Improvement Plan (CLIP) (New): As part of the Consolidated Application process, districts were required to submit a CLIP with their budget for approval by the GaDOE Division for Special Education Services and Supports.
-The CLIP outlines the district's improvement activities based on their performance on the four IDEA Performance Goals in the State Performance Plan.
-All districts submitted a CLIP with their budget which was reviewed prior to funds being allocated to the district.
-Timelines: FFY 2010- FFY 2012 Resources: Federal Funds and GaDOE Personnel 6) Active Engagement (New): The GaDOE is committed to support LEAs to improve compliant practices and student achievement.
-The GaDOE implements a tiered approach to examine data of all LEAs operating in the state.
-LEAs identified as having need of support participate in the Active Engagement Process.
-This Active Engagement Process is tailored to meet each individual LEA's need(s).
-The 5 Step Active Engagement Process includes: 1) Review district data and identify LEAs in need of support, 2) Conduct root cause analysis in the selected districts, 3) Assist districts to development a targeted Improvement Plan, 4) Build Active Engagement teams using DOE expertise and district personnel, and 5) Reviewing evidence of compliant practices and improved results.
-Additional information can be located at Georgia's Continuous Improvement Monitoring Process Manual.
-Timelines: FFY 2012 Resources: Federal Funds and GaDOE Personnel 7) Parent Mentor and PTI Collaboration (New): Parent Mentors and the PTI will develop a set of statewide activities in collaboration with the State Personnel Development Grant (SPDG) programs to make schools more "welcoming" to typically "isolated" families as a way to involve more parents in the educational process.
+Timelines:FFY 2010- FFY 2012Resources: Federal Funds and GaDOE Personnel3) Division for Special Education Communication:The State sends regular emails and updatesto Special Education Directors to keep them abreast of best practices, compliance requirements,and other guidance concerning the implementation of IDEA and improving student outcomes.Timelines:FFY 2010- FFY 2012Resources:Federal Funds and GaDOE Personnel

+(1) Collections Communities The State C-ll-h-mitin Communities in motion with 4) Collaborative Communities: The State uses Collaborative Communities in partnership with the Georgia Learning Resource Systems (GLRS) as a way for assisting special education directors to deepen their knowledge and expe 1 0 neral supervision of IDEA components.
+These ership in order to work together to accomplish - within each GLRS promote shared work among uous improvement, and assist LEAs with general supervision.
+All participants were expected t to be highly engaged, active participants in the shared leadership of their collaborative comm nunities.
+Additional information can be located at Georgia's Continuous Improvement Monitor ing Plan Manual.
+Timelines: FFY 2012 Resources: Federal Funds and GaDOE Personnel 5) Comprehensive Local Educational Agend cy Improvement Plan (CLIP): As part of the vere required to submit a CLIP with their budget for approval by the GaDOE Division for Special Education Services and Supports.
+The CLIP based on their performance on the four IDEA Performance Goals in the State Performance Plan.
+All districts submitted a CLIP with their budget which was reviewed prior to funds be ing allocated to the district.
+Timelines: FFY 2010- FFY 2012 Resources: Federal Funds and GaDOE Personnel 6) Active Engagement: The GaDOE is comm nitted to support LEAs to improve compliant practices and student achievement.
+The GaD OE implements a tiered approach to examine data tified as having need of support participate in the Active Engagement Process.
+This Active Eng gagement Process is tailored to meet each individual LEA's need(s).
+The 5 Step Active Engageme ent Process includes: 1) Review district data and identify LEAs in need of support, 2) Conduct t root cause analysis in the selected districts, 3) provement Plan, 4) Build Active Engagement teams and 5) Reviewing evidence of compliant practices and improved results.
+Additional informatio Improvement Monitoring Process Manual.
+Timelines: FFY 2012 Resources: Federal Funds and GaDOE Personnel 7) Parent Mentor and PTI Collaboration: H Parent Mentors and the PTI will develop a set of statewide activities in collaboration with the State Personnel Development Grant (SPDG) programs to make schools more "welcoming" to typically "isolated" families as a way to involve more parents in the educational process.
 Timelines: FFY 2007- FFY 2012 Resources: Federal Funds and GaDOE Personnel 8) Database: The Division for Special Education will continue to fine tune the new database that has been developed to integrate the data from all dispute resolution processes (complaints, mediations, resolution sessions, and due process hearings).
 The database for dispute resolution will be updated to provide more in-depth data on early resolution sessions, including timelines and outcomes.
-Timelines: Annually Resources: State Technology Department and
+Timelines: Annually Resources: State Technology Department and Division Resources and Funds